houman1359/NPC_Info/Readme.md

 Copyright (C) 2018 Houman Safaai

-The NPC Toolbox is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
-The following paper should be cited:
+The NPC Toolbox is a free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+The following paper should be cited upon using the method or codes presented here:

 Safaai, Houman, et al. "Information Estimation Using Non-Parametric Copulas." arXiv preprint arXiv:1807.08018 (2018).